- Professor Ailsa Henderson

 - Professor of Political Science and Head of Politics & International Relations

 - 3.10 Chrystal Macmillan Building 15a George Square Edinburgh UK EH8 9LD

 - Political behaviour, political culture, Regionalism, voting and elections, comparative territorial politics, UK, Scotland, Quebec-Scotland comparisons, European values, Public opinion and Political attitudes

 In term time: Wednesdays 10:00-12:00 or by appointment

 Baccalauréat ès sciences sociales, science politique (Université d'Ottawa)

 Current Teaching and Research Interests

-Dr Henderson teaches undergraduate and graduate courses in quantitative methods, research methods and research design, and British/Scottish politics.
+Professor Henderson teaches undergraduate and graduate courses in quantitative methods, research methods and research design, and British/Scottish and comparative politics.

 Edinburgh Research Explorer profile can be accessed here:

 Professor Henderson is able to offer PhD supervision on comparative as well as UK and Canadian topics covering 4 themes: